AristaFederal/Newsletter/docs/index.md

 # Welcome to the Arista Federal Newsletter!

-Welcome to the April 2025 newsletter for Federal!
+Welcome to the April 2025 newsletter for Arista Federal!

 We’re excited to kick off the Arista Federal Newsletter—your go-to resource for the latest Arista innovations, industry insights, and mission-driven networking solutions for Federal Agencies and System Integrators.